mars0i/pasta/doc/functionalMASON.md

 ## Is it necessary to run the scheduler?

 Yes, it appears so.
-Even if the model itself isn't controlled by the scheduler--if say, you're just `take`int from a lazy sequence of model states--it's the scheduler that makes the UI window repaint.  cf. page 24 of the v.19 manual.
+Even if the model itself isn't controlled by the scheduler--if say, you're just `take` from a lazy sequence of model states--it's the scheduler that makes the UI window repaint.  cf. page 24 of the v.19 manual.
 (You make this happen by calling Display2D.reset().)